Jon Maynard Boundaries Ltd, Boundary Demarcation and Disputes, Rights of Way, Expert Witness, Chartered Land Surveyor

 Expected outcome

-Occasionally, the Expert Report (Stage 3) will be sufficient to persuade the parties to settle and will provide a position for the boundary as a basis for settlement.
+Occasionally, the Single Joint Expert Report (Stage 3) will be sufficient to persuade the parties to settle and will provide a position for the boundary as a basis for settlement.

 More often, the Expert Report will advise the client's lawyers and provide a basis for the giving of expert opinion evidence in Court.
 The outcome of the case is a matter for the Court's decision.